automl/auto-sklearn/doc/manual.rst

 to one of the supported formats: np.ndarray, pd.DataFrame, scipy.sparse.csr_matrix and python lists.
 Optionally, you can measure the ability of this fitted model to generalize to unseen data by providing an optional testing pair (X_test/Y_test).
-For further details, please refer to the example :ref:`sphx_glr_examples_40_advanced_example_pandas_train_test.py`.
+For further details, please refer to the Example :ref:`sphx_glr_examples_40_advanced_example_pandas_train_test.py`.
 Supported formats for these training and testing pairs are: np.ndarray, pd.DataFrame, scipy.sparse.csr_matrix and python lists.

 If your data contains categorical values (in the features or targets), autosklearn will automatically encode your data using a `sklearn.preprocessing.LabelEncoder <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html>`_ for unidimensional data and a `sklearn.preprocessing.OrdinalEncoder <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html>`_ for multidimensional data.

 Regarding the features, there are two methods to guide *auto-sklearn* to properly encode categorical columns:

 * Providing a X_train/X_test numpy array with the optional flag feat_type.
-For further details, you can check the example :ref:`sphx_glr_examples_40_advanced_example_feature_types.py`.
+For further details, you can check the Example :ref:`sphx_glr_examples_40_advanced_example_feature_types.py`.
 * You can provide a pandas DataFrame, with properly formatted columns.
 If a column has numerical dtype, *auto-sklearn* will not encode it and it will be passed directly to scikit-learn.
 If the column has a categorical/boolean class, it will be encoded.
 If the column is of any other type (Object or Timeseries), an error will be raised.
-For further details on how to properly encode your data, you can check the example `Working with categorical data <https://pandas.pydata.org/pandas-docs/stable/user_guide/categorical.html>`_).
+For further details on how to properly encode your data, you can check the Pandas Example
+  `Working with categorical data <https://pandas.pydata.org/pandas-docs/stable/user_guide/categorical.html>`_).
   If you are working with time series, it is recommended that you follow this approach `Working with time data <https://stats.stackexchange.com/questions/311494/>`_.

 Regarding the targets (y_train/y_test), if the task involves a classification problem, such features will be automatically encoded.
 It is recommended to provide both y_train and y_test during fit, so that a common encoding is created between these splits (if only y_train is provided during fit, the categorical encoder will not be able to handle new classes that are exclusive to y_test).
 If the task is regression, no encoding happens on the targets.